 This is a comprehensive course offered to all students who have had no technology courses.
-The course will emphasize an introduction to woodworking and hand tool usage, portable power tool usage and stationary power tool usage.
+The course will emphasize an introduction to woodworking, hand tool usage, portable power tool usage, stationary power tool usage, computer aided design, electricity, metal fabrication, and finally some building construction.
 It is also an introduction to general shop safety and cleanup, proper tool usage, assembly operations, design consideration, and ordering specifications.
-Experiences are provided to aid students in developing competent technical skills in woodworking and related areas.
+Experiences are provided to aid students in developing a variety of different skills but also to give the student exposure to many different skilled trades to possibly pursue it further in the more advanced classes.

-\Features: required projects and elective projects.
+^{}Features: required projects and elective projects.